 Table of Contents

-What is a CAA record?
+What’s a CAA record?

 A Certification Authority Authorization (CAA) record is used to specify which certificate authorities (CAs) are allowed to issue certificates for a domain.

-example.com will also apply to any subdomain, such as
+example.com also applies to any subdomain, like

 The DNS CAA record is specified by RFC 6844.